Twister915/wordle-solver/README.md

 develop on an M1 Mac (in June 2022) and trunk does not correctly install required tools because the architecture is not supported.
 This is why I have created `setup.sh`.
 It is possible that simply installing trunk and trying to build will be sufficient to build this project.

+The output of a successful build will be a set of static files in the `dist/` directory.
+Serve these files from a webserver or cloud storage bucket, and play some Wordle!